 Ingredients

-This recipe uses simple, everyday ingredients that come together to create a rich and satisfying dessert.
+This recipe uses simple, everyday ingredients that come together to create a rich and satisfying dessert like our peanut butter and jelly muffins.

 - Salted butter: Adds richness and helps create a soft, tender topping